sirpa44/human_scoring/README.md

 ```bash
 --overwrite
 ```
-Import Scorer Command does't change scorer data for a Scorer that already exist in database by default. overwrite Scorer in database.
+Import Scorer Command doesn't change scorer data for a Scorer that already exist in database by default. overwrite Scorer in database.

 ## Production